Pulse Pro : WPA3 Security and Router Settings Troubleshooting

-If you're having trouble connecting your Pulse Pro Hub to your Wi-Fi network, it could be due to your router using WPA3 security settings.
+If you're having trouble connecting your Pulse PRO to your Wi-Fi network, it could be due to your router using WPA3 security settings.
 This issue is commonly seen with certain routers, like the NETGEAR Nighthawk MK93S mesh router system, but it can happen with other routers using WPA3 as well.

 What is WPA3?

 WPA3 (Wi-Fi Protected Access 3) is the latest Wi-Fi security standard, offering improved protection and encryption for your network when compared to WPA2.
 WPA3 also includes features like stronger protection for public networks, ensuring a more secure experience overall.
 While WPA3 improves security, some devices may require a temporary switch to WPA2 to establish a connection.
 WPA2 is still utilized by many networks today and offers sufficient security for most users.
-However once the Hub is connected, you can switch back to WPA3 if needed.
+However once the Pulse PRO is connected, you can switch back to WPA3 if needed.

 How do I change my router’s settings to WPA2?

 Here are the steps to change the security settings to WPA2 on a NETGEAR Nighthawk MK93S mesh router.
 If you're using a different router, the steps will be similar.
-(Check with your router's manufacture for more details or if unsure at a particular step.)
+(Check with your router's manufacturer for more details or if unsure at a particular step.)

 1. Log in to your router’s admin portal.